sundeepbassi/quizzy-movies/README.md

 9. Deployment

+The site was deployed to GitHub pages.
+The steps to deploy are as follows:
+In the GitHub repository, navigate to the Settings tab From the source section drop-down menu, select the Master Branch Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

+The live link can be found here

 10. Credits

 1) To set up the filing system, implement the boiler plate and the intial commit are accredited to the love maths video from the Code Institute.